elabftw/elabdoc/doc/user-guide.rst

 Using the scheduler
 -------------------

-Once all is set, users can click the "Book item" button in the toolabar, or select it from the Scheduler page, and click the calendar to drag a booking slot.
+Once all is set, users can click the "Book item" button in the toolbar, or select it from the Scheduler page, and click the calendar to drag a booking slot.
 Clicking a slot will display a modal window allowing several options such as binding the slot to an experiment or another resource, or cancel booking, with or without sending a notification to users.

 Note: "Past and future users who booked this resource" means all users who booked the resource in the past two months and the ones who booked it in the upcoming month.